No1really/Custom-Easyeffects-Presets/README.md

 My custom presets for Easyeffects, an equaliser for Pipewire.

+- Use Bassman if you are a fan of heavy bass.
+- Use Verbaman if you love dreamy reverb

 ## Pre-Requisites
 Make sure the audio server for your Linux distro is [Pipewire](https://pipewire.org/) by default.
 If it's not, you can install it by following [@mikeroyal](https://github.com/mikeroyal)'s guide: [PipeWire-Guide](https://github.com/mikeroyal/PipeWire-Guide).